Employee Plans Compliance Unit (EPCU) - Current Projects - Improper Deductions Project

 What is EPCU attempting to determine?

 We want to determine whether certain plan sponsors who maintain one defined contribution plan may have taken an improper deduction.
 An improper deduction occurs when the Form 1120 deduction amount exceeds the Form 5500 contribution amount.
 Only employers with a tax year ending identical to that of the plan year ending will be reviewed.
-Item 2(a)(1) on Schedule I or Item 2(a)(1) on Schedule H filed with the Form 5500 provides the total dollar amount of employer contributions for the plan year.
+Item 2(a)(1) on Schedule I or Item 2(a)(1) on Schedule H filed with the Form 5500 and Item 8(a)(1) on the Form 5500-SF provide the total dollar amount of employer contributions for the plan year.
 This amount will be compared with the dollar amount listed on Item 23 of the Form 1120.

 What actions do I need to take?